Posted April 14th, 2022 by SimpliSafe

 Your Outdoor Security Camera will also ensure complete garden security, allowing you to keep a watchful eye over the full extent of your property with ease.
 Make sure that it is positioned to watch over your garden only and any valuable gardening equipment (which should always be locked away securely in your garage or shed).

 If you’re lucky enough to have a garage to store valuables and vehicles in, as well as making sure it’s secure and locked, you should place security cameras inside and outside of them.
-Outside cameras are used to deter opportunistic thieves and inside ones can capture them and what they take if they manage to get in.
+Outdoor cameras are used to deter opportunistic thieves and indoor cameras can capture crucial evidence that the professional monitoring centre uses to visually verify an incident.

 The downstairs hallway near your front door has a lot of ‘traffic’ in the home, so this is a great place for indoor cameras.
-The front door is the most common way for a burglar to enter the home so it’s crucial for capturing evidence to help police catch the criminal(s).
+The front door is the most common way for a burglar to enter the home, so it’s crucial for capturing evidence to help police catch the criminal(s).
 For an added degree of security, you may decide to use an Entry Sensor to alert you to a break-in.
 Whether you’re choosing to protect doors or windows, an alarm will sound if the device’s magnet moves more than two inches away from the sensor.

 Of course, it should go without saying that wherever you place your cameras, you should make sure that they are not easy to cover or be tampered with.
 Keep them out of reach but not out of mind, as it’s important that they are visible to act as successful deterrents.